scottwillson/dawn-patrol/README.md

 -------
 improve DB setup in new environment awk '{print $7}' obra.access.log | egrep /events/[0-9]+/results.json
-Check for dawn patrol user agent in nginx logs, and don't echo those requests (otherwise, we could trigger a loop)
 Fetch and forward data from OBRA
 Store data in Postgres denormalized (should be able to fulfill any request by reading a single row) Fetch data from Postgres